ngholson/g4ScoreBoard/README.md

 ---------------------------------------------------------------
 ## What\'s New
 ```
-2022SEPT08 - Behinb the scenes changes. some script optimization etc.
+2022SEPT08 - Behind the scenes changes. some script optimization etc.
 	     added validation to the custom logo text option.
 Preventing a null or blank input.

 2022SEPT07 - Added option to change "Custom Logo" text from the UI.